 Back then, I had to go to a NASA library to read the transcripts.
-Now you can download them as PDF documents (pick the ones marked "onboard voice"), or even read them online as part of the Apollo Flight Journal.
+Now you can download them as PDF documents (pick the ones marked "onboard voice"), or read them in context as part of the online Apollo Flight Journal.

 Here, to choose a random excerpt, are Pete Conrad and Alan Bean, over breakfast on the morning of their Apollo 12 lunar landing: